0345 1300 286 - contact@angermanage.co.uk

 Can You Choose Where To Take Your Court-Ordered Courses?

-Typically, individuals may have some degree of choice in where to take their court-ordered courses, but this choice is usually subject to the approval of the court or a supervising probation officer or your legal team.
+Typically, individuals may have some degree of choice in where to take their court-ordered courses, but this choice is usually subject to the approval of the court, a probation officer or your legal team.
 The chosen programme must meet certain criteria set by the court, such as the curriculum’s content, the provider’s credentials, and the course’s format.

 It’s important to select a programme recognized and accepted by the court to ensure that the completion of the course will be acknowledged and fulfill the court’s requirements.
 You may present your choices to your legal team or the courts to gain their approval, but more often than not the legal services, judges, courts, police and social services refer our services to their clients.

 At BAAM, we have developed a criteria that satisfies the courts.
-We have been delivering programmes for over 3 decades now and we are recognised as the leading experts in the field of anger management with two books written on the subject too.
+We are an independent organisation that has been delivering court approved anger management programmes for over 3 decades now and recognised as the leading experts in the field of anger management with two books written on the subject too.
 The magistrates and judges take our reports and recommendations very seriously.
 We know what we are doing, we have a wealth of experience and we constantly update our programmes with new material and strategies.
 We offer a structured psycho-educational approach that will equip you to implement skills directly into your life; improving both your own mental health as well as the relationships that matter most to you.
 You can choose between an in-person three-day weekend intensive or a 10-week LIVE online course as well as one-to-one work.
+The pre and post course assessments are designed to monitor your commitment.

 Depending on the complexity of a case and how much previous historical reference there is to read, we are able to supply court reports that range from one page to a more in-depth report.
-As a result, pricing depends on complexity and therefore ranges from a starting price of £300 to £1500.
-This will be determined by each case separately.
+Due to the uniqueness of each case, pricing depends on the complexity of the situation and how fast the turnaround is required.
+Therefore costs can range from a starting price of £300 to £1500 and is determined by each case individually.
+As such, price available on request.